poudelsabitri/poudelsabitri/README.md

 ### Hi there 👋, I'm Sabitri Poudel!

 🌍 **Based in**: Portland, OR
-🔧 **What I Do**: I’m a seasoned Data Engineer with a robust background in designing and implementing scalable data solutions across healthcare, telecom, and IoT sectors.
 🎓 **Education**: Masters in Computer Engineering from Chosun University

-🔍 **Currently**: Data Engineer at UnitedHealthcare, focusing on leveraging AWS services to build enterprise data lakes, develop robust ETL pipelines, and enable real-time data processing.

 ### 🛠️ Technologies I work with:
 - **Programming Languages**: Python, Java, Scala, SQL